Solo presentation of works by Elizabeth Magill at Lucent, Piccadilly London: In collaboration with Anthony Wilkinson Gallery

 Elizabeth Magill was born in Canada in 1959 and grew up in Northern Ireland.
 She studied fine art at Belfast College of Art (1979-82) and the Slade School of Fine Art in London (1982-84).
 Magill's work is represented in many museum and public collections worldwide including TATE; IMMA; Hugh Lane Gallery, Dublin; Arts Council Collection; The Arts Council of Ireland and Northern Ireland; Ulster Museum; British Museum, London; Towner Eastbourne; Worcester City Art Gallery and Museum; Southampton City Art Gallery; The New Art Gallery Walsall; Government Art Collection; The British Council; Sunderland Museum &Winter Gardens; National Gallery of Australia.
 Magill lives and works in London and Northern Ireland.

-Text courtesy of Annely Juda Gallery & Anthony Wilkinson Gallery
+Text courtesy of Annely Juda Fine Art, London.

 Works